Hero Image

 • Clean-up areas where wind eddies deposit leaf and plant litter along the perimeter of your home.

-• Rake up wood mulch within 5 feet of the home and move it to another location in your garden.
+• Remove combustible mulch within 5 feet of the home and move it to another location in your garden.
+Click here to learn more about mulch guidelines for a fire-smart landscape

 • Move common combustible fire hazards away from the area immediately surrounding your home including brooms, rakes, plastic waste bins, wood furniture, furniture cushions, wood piles, and natural fiber door mats.
-Move these items as far away from your house as possible – or indoors if a nearby wildfire threatens.
+Click here to learn more about how to manage these common fire hazards

-• Help your soil maintain moisture by using compost and appropriate fire-smart mulches.
+• Help your soil maintain moisture by using compost and appropriate fire-smart mulches outside of Zone 0.

 • Learn how much water your plants need and give them the right amount.
 This will help keep your plants healthy and happy.